 77 Acts of Kindness for Kids and Adults

-These acts of kindness are applicable to both kids and adults.
-So go on, get out there and spread that kindness!
+These acts of kindness apply to both kids and adults.
+So go on, get out there, and spread that kindness!

 Random Acts of Kindness for Strangers